 1) Save Your First Paycheck For Retirement

-The feeling of getting your first paycheck is a milestone for any young person venturing into the workforce for the first time.
+The feeling of getting your first paycheck is a milestone for any young person.
 Deciding on what to spend or keep is an exciting feeling.

 However, being advised to save and not spend your hard-earned money is lowkey and not ideal for many young people.
 However, there are advantages to starting early: you’re already familiar with not receiving a lot of money, so you won’t feel the ache of reducing your income and your early savings multiple, making you eligible for the IRS Saver’s Credit.